cs10/ta-guide/README.md

 * Assignment IDs
 * Help Links

 Be sure to also double check the other variables to make sure they're accurate.

+In order to push your changes, you will need to [push to Heroku](https://devcenter.heroku.com/articles/git#deploying-code).

 #### Updating Canvas API Key (if necessary)
 You may need to update the Canvas API Key on [Heroku](https://dashboard.heroku.com/apps/alonzo) (this can be found at Settings → HUBOT CANVAS KEY).
 To set a new Canvas API Key, go to bCourses → Account → Settings → Create a new Access Token (Purpose: Alonzo and set an expiration date).